 - 2. Minimum Compliance Monitoring Plan Requirements.
 The compliance monitoring plan shall be a legally binding agreement between the District and permittee or applicant and should include detailed information on the construction, operation, sampling and analysis, and maintenance of the new compliance monitoring well network.
 The plan shall be subject to approval by the General Manager and shall, at minimum, include the following: - a.
-General Information: - iii.
-Goal and purpose of project. - iv.
-Description of local geologic and hydrogeologic conditions. - v.
+General Information: - i.
+Goal and purpose of project. - ii.
+Description of local geologic and hydrogeologic conditions. - iii.
 Location map showing monitoring well network well locations (including proposed and existing wells) and rationale for well locations. - b.
-Design and Construction: - iii.
-Well design plans and schematics on construction of each new index well. - iv.
-Completion and construction data for each existing well that will be used in the monitoring well network (e.g. State well reports, available geophysical data, downhole video, pump depth, or schematics for proposed modifications). - v.
-Monitoring well equipment specifications and installation. - vi.
+Design and Construction: - i.
+Well design plans and schematics on construction of each new index well. - ii.
+Completion and construction data for each existing well that will be used in the monitoring well network (e.g. State well reports, available geophysical data, downhole video, pump depth, or schematics for proposed modifications). - iii.
+Monitoring well equipment specifications and installation. - iv.
 Designated hydrogeologist and well drilling contractor. - c.
-Schedule for completion of work - d.
-Monitoring well access.
+Schedule for Completion of Work. - d.
+Monitoring Well Access.
 The permittee or applicant will ensure that the District can maintain access to the monitoring well network and equipment. - e.
-Maintenance and repair commitments.
+Maintenance and Repair Commitments.
 Identify parties responsible for maintaining, repairing, and equipping the monitoring well network.

 - f.
-Groundwater sampling and analysis plan - iii.
-Sampling procedure, schedule, and frequency - iv.
-Target constituents - v.
-Water level measurement procedure, schedule, and frequency - g.
-Other relevant information. - C. Mitigation Plans.
-Any-For Production Permit applications that, through an evaluation of the Hydrogeological Report and aquifer test data, has been determined found by the General Manager to have the potential to cause unreasonable impacts related to groundwater quality degradation or well interference, pursuant to Rule 3-1.4.G, A() will require submittal of the applicant may opt to submit a mitigation plan subject to District review and approval to serve as a contingency for the occurrence of unreasonable impacts that are unanticipated or unavoidable through reasonable measures.
-Mitigation Plans, if adopted by agreement between the permitted and the District, will be incorporated as special provisions of the permit. - 1.
+Groundwater Sampling and Analysis Plan. - i.
+Sampling procedure, schedule, and frequency. - ii.
+Target constituents. - iii.
+Water level measurement procedure, schedule, and frequency. - g.
+Other Relevant Information. - C. Mitigation Plans.
+For Production Permit applications found by the General Manager to have the potential to cause unreasonable impacts related to groundwater quality degradation or well interference, pursuant to Rule 3-1.4.G, the applicant may opt to submit a mitigation plan subject to District review and approval to serve as a contingency for the occurrence of unreasonable impacts that are unanticipated or unavoidable through reasonable measures.
+Mitigation Plans, if adopted by agreement between the permittee and the District, will be incorporated as special provisions of the permit. - 1.
 Planning and Implementation.
 Planning and implementation of the plan shall be closely coordinated with the District to ensure that the proposed plan is consistent with District standards and expectations.
-After an investigation is initiated and the Permittee has received official notification from the District, the Permittee shall implement the approved mitigation plan pursuant to the conditions and requirements of the permit.
-A permittee or applicant who incurs cost related to implementing the plan assumes the risk that the Board may modify, reduce, adjust, or curtail the permitted volume. - 1.2.
+After an investigation is initiated and the permittee has received official notification from the District, the permittee shall implement the approved mitigation plan pursuant to the conditions and requirements of the permit.
+A permittee or applicant who incurs cost related to implementing the plan assumes the risk that the Board may modify, reduce, adjust, or curtail the permitted volume. - 2.
 Plan Requirements.
 A Mitigation Plan shall address the following minimum requirements. - a.
 Financial Commitment.
 A description of permittee's financial commitment to implement mitigation actions.
 Responsible parties for managing the funding must be specified. - b.
 Impact Area.
 A geographical description of the designated impact area within the potential area of influence.
 A profile of impact estimation should be included to outline the risk analysis within the designated impact area. - c.
 Contingency Supply.
-An outline of actions and temporary procedures that will be taken by the Permittee to provide a supplemental or alternative source of potable water to the owners of the wells that were determined to be unreasonably impacted.
+An outline of actions and temporary procedures that will be taken by the permittee to provide a supplemental or alternative source of potable water to the owners of the wells that were determined to be unreasonably impacted.
 Responsible parties must be specified.